M. Angélica Thumala Olave

 B.A. in Sociology, Catholic University of Chile

-I am a cultural sociologist with a commitment to exploring how cultural resources are mobilized for meaning-making, justification, and evaluation.
-My intellectual project concerns how individuals and groups draw upon (and also transform) cultural codes and frameworks to find justification and self-worth; how they produce meaningful accounts of their situation for themselves and others and how these accounts are located within wider cultural structures.
+I am a cultural sociologist.
+My research explores how cultural resources are mobilized for meaning-making, justification, and evaluation.
+My intellectual project concerns how individuals and groups draw upon (and also transform) cultural codes and frameworks to find justification and self-worth; how they produce meaningful accounts of their situation for themselves and others, and how these accounts are located within wider cultural structures.
 The overarching aim of my work has been to demonstrate the relative autonomy of culture vis-à-vis society, in particular the market.
 I have developed my ideas through several empirical areas that have a strong global dimension: religion, culture and society in Latin America, elites, consumption, and reading and writing practices.

 I am currently working on two research projects: